colbyj/bride-of-frankensystem/docs/building/conditions_branching.rst

        {name="End",       path="end"}
    ]

-Each participant follows exactly one arm.
-The arms can have different lengths and different page types, but they should converge back to a shared post-task and end page (otherwise different conditions complete at different points).
+Each participant follows exactly one branch.
+The branches can have different lengths and different page types, but they should converge back to a shared post-task and end page (otherwise different conditions complete at different points).

-A ``conditional_routing`` arm can also branch on prior questionnaire answers using ``show_if`` instead of (or in addition to) ``condition``:
+A ``conditional_routing`` branch can also key off prior questionnaire answers using ``show_if`` instead of (or in addition to) ``condition``:

 .. code-block:: text